Use YUM to retrieve and install the Apache HTTP server and additional components. After that, start the web-server and put it on startup:

 Test if the config syntax is OK and restart Apache:

-httpd -D DUMP_VHOSTS
+httpd -t httpd -D DUMP_VHOSTS service httpd restart